Working as a nurse in a remote or isolated community

 Where nurses work

-Nurses work in nursing stations of 2 to 9 nurses as part of a multidisciplinary team that includes:
+You will not be working alone.
+Nurses work in nursing stations as part of a multidisciplinary team that includes:

 - health professionals such as dental therapists or hygienists

 - community health workers in areas such as home care, addictions and diabetes

 - doctors and specialists are available